-For this cook, we started with a half dozen whole jalapeño peppers, rinsed.
+For making this jalapeno popper dip, we started with a half dozen whole jalapeño peppers, rinsed.
 They go on the Traeger grill at 225*.
 I put the peppers on the grill for about 25 minutes until they start to get blistered and soft.
 Meanwhile, I cooked 10 slices of bacon on an aluminum foil-lined cookie sheet in the same grill until rendered and crispy.

 Once those two ingredients were cooked, I removed them from the grill and drained the bacon on some paper towels.
 I roughly chopped the jalapeños, removing most of the seeds, so they were in about 1/4 inch dice.
 I also roughly chopped the bacon so that every bite of the dip would taste like a popper.

 In a baking dish, I combined mayo, sour cream, cream cheese and 3 cups of shredded Cabot Creamery cheese (a 50/50 blend of habanero and Vermont Sharp).
 I also added a dash of Spiceology’s Jalapeño Popper blend, which is an amazing seasoning blend that includes all the best flavors of poppers.